molloy-lab/TREE-QMC/tutorial/tree-of-blobs/README.md

     -i nomiinae_gene_trees.tre \
     -o nomiinae_psearch_default.tre
 ```
-The bipartition search samples 2 taxa on either side of each branch.
-The default maximum number of 4-taxon subsets to tests is two times the number of species squared.
-To change the default, use the command `--iter_limit_blob <num>`.
+This command executes bipartition search, which samples 2 taxa on either side of a branch.
+The default iteration limit (i.e., maximum number of 4-taxon subsets to test) is two times the number of species squared; this can be changed by adding the flag `--iter_limit_blob <num>`.
 For large data sets, we recommend setting the iteration limit to one fourth the number of taxa squared.
 For small data sets, we recommend exhaustive search around the branch (bipartition).
 To execute exhaustive search, type
 ```
 tree-qmc \
     --blobsearchonly nomiinae_base_tree.tre \